 Cooked in classic Japanese seasonings, Simmered Bamboo Shoots is a simple and elegant dish to enjoy during springtime when fresh bamboo shoots are in season.
 Crunchy and savory, they make a great side dish or accompaniment for drinks.

-Bamboo shoots, or takenoko in Japanese, are a commonly used vegetable in Japanese cuisine.
+Bamboo shoots, or takenoko in Japanese, are commonly used vegetables in Japanese cuisine.
 With a nutty and slightly sweet flavor, the tender shoots can be prepared in many different ways.
 Today I’ll show you how to make popular Simmered Bamboo Shoots called Takenoko no Tosani (たけのこの土佐煮).

 What’s Tosani? 土佐煮